October 2021 Newsletter <---Click to Open

 Students play outside as much as possible; play limited to classroom groups at scheduled times

-Gym class outside as much as possible, with classroom group only
+Gym class outside as much as possible

 Physical movement breaks at desks frequently